 How to properly store Peach Sweet Tea?

 Never leave your tea uncovered.
-Always store the tea refrigerator.
-However, you probably noticed that it started to lose its flavor after the first day.
+Always store the tea refrigerator for up to 1 week.

 PEACH TEA SIMPLE SYRUP